speedruncomorg/api/version1/users.md

 * ``signup`` is ``null`` for old user accounts.

-* ``location`` contains the country and possibly region where the user lives.
+* If ``location`` is set (some users live in limbo and have no location), it contains the country and possibly region where the user lives.
 The ``country`` is always set, ``region`` (more specific than the country) is not available for all countries and therefore not always set.
 Each of the two contain a ``code`` (which, for the country is the ISO Alpha-2 code, and for the region is something custom) and the names (as with users, not all countries/regions have a japanese name).

 ### GET /users